ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Unwrapping a DEK reverses the envelope encryption process by using the associated root key, resulting in a decrypted and authenticated DEK.
-A wrapped DEK cannot be unwrapped without the associated root key, which adds an extra layer of security to your data.
+A wrapped DEK cannot be unwrapped without the associated root key, which adds an additional layer of security to your data.

 Envelope encryption is treated briefly in the NIST Special Publication 800-57,